 1 green onion, minced

-Hamburger Steak – With your clean hands, mix ground beef, grated onions, Kosher salt, pepper, and Worcestershire sauce in a medium sized mixing bowl.
+Hamburger Steak – With your clean hands, mix ground beef, grated onions, Kosher salt, pepper, and Worcestershire sauce in a medium-sized mixing bowl.
 Form four equal-sized patties.
-Heat a skillet (preferably cast iron) on high heat and cook patties on each side for 2-3 minutes.
+Heat a skillet (preferably cast iron) on medium-high heat and cook patties on each side for 2-3 minutes.